monasca/monasca-agents-installer/README.md

 [here](http://git.openstack.org/cgit/openstack/requirements/plain/upper-constraints.txt?h=stable/pike).
 In case the `<version_number>` is omitted, the newest one will be used.

+`<version_number>` could be standard SEMVER version number that is available on <https://pypi.org/project/monasca-ui/#history>.
+It also support creating installer straight from monasca-ui Git repository.
+For this you need to provide commit hash (e.g. `d58f0f6`), branch (e.g. `stable/pike`) or tag.

 ### Running the installer

 The monasca-ui plugin can be installed via the following command (replace